White-bellied frog

 Western swamp tortoises

-Western swamp tortoises bred by Perth Zoo will be translocated to the Scott River National Park, with Traditional Owners engaged in monitoring the species.
+Western swamp tortoises bred by Perth Zoo will be translocated to identified suitable habitat in our South West, with Traditional Owners engaged in monitoring the species.

 A range of additional actions at the translocation site including fencing to restrict pedestrian and stock access, weed and feral animal control will aim to protect and nurture the new population to facilitate breeding.